jadianes/winerama-recommender-tutorial/README.md

 [![Join the chat at https://gitter.im/jadianes/winerama-recommender-tutorial](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/jadianes/winerama-recommender-tutorial?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This repository contains the code for a wine reviews and recommendations web application, in different stages as git tags.
 The idea is that you can follow the **tutorials** through the **tags** listed below, and learn the different concepts explained in them.
 The tutorials include instructions on how to deploy the web using a [Koding account](https://koding.com/).
+However, Koding recently moved from solo to team accounts and the link provided to my Koding account deployment of the tutorial result is not working anymore.
+The tutorial can still be followed with no problem at all.

 ## Tutorials